Health-Care/faselty-landing-page/README.md

 ##### Build

-This will build all the files to the build directory
+This will build all the files to the `/build` directory, this directory contains the final files to be pushed to the server.

 ```
 gulp build